10.4 Current Issues: Transcarceration

 Arrests of people with Mental Health and Substance Abuse Disorders are increasing.

 Today, many might argue that – whatever the deficiencies of state psychiatric hospitals – prisons and jails are more traumatizing institutions that are ill-equipped to treat complicated mental illnesses.
-It may surprise and shock many to learn that the largest “mental health providers” in the United States are, in order, the Los Angeles County Jail, the Cook County Jail (Chicago), and Rikers Island Jail in New York City, a reality that has had tragic consequences for both mentally-ill inmates, as well as those without a diagnosis.
-Yet, as detailed by Alisa Roth in her 2018 book Insane: America’s Criminal Treatment of Mental Illness, America’s jail are among few institutions filling in disastrous gaps in outpatient mental health care nationwide.
-Now, nearly 60 years after President Kennedy signed the CMHA, the questions of how to treat homeless individuals with severe mental illness remains pressing, and unresolved.
-Unfortunately, many cities continue to seek ways to arrest and incarcerate such individuals on a larger scale, rather than address their underlying diagnoses and risk factors.
+It may surprise and shock many to learn that the largest “mental health providers” in the United States are, in order, the Los Angeles County Jail, the Cook County Jail (Chicago), and Rikers Island Jail in New York City, a reality that has had tragic consequences for both mentally-ill inmates as well as those without a diagnosis.
+Yet, as detailed by Alisa Roth in her 2018 book Insane: America’s Criminal Treatment of Mental Illness, America’s jails are among the few institutions filling in disastrous gaps in outpatient mental health care nationwide.
+Now, nearly 60 years after President Kennedy signed the CMHA, the question of how to treat homeless individuals with severe mental illness remains pressing and unresolved.
+Unfortunately, many cities continue to seek ways to arrest and incarcerate such individuals on a larger scale rather than address their underlying diagnoses and risk factors.

 Mental Health in Louisiana

-Louisiana ranks 30th nationally according to one study in mental health well-being, with 23.01% of respondents reporting that they have a mental illness, and 5.72% having a serious mental illness (Masterson & Metz, 2023).
-Another study found 1 in 4 Louisianians with a serious mental health illness have been arrested within their lifetime.
-It is estimated that the current prison population in Louisiana could be as much as 40% have a mental illness, and 7 in 10 incarcerated youth have a mental illness (NAMI, 2023).
+Louisiana ranks 30th nationally, according to one study in mental health well-being, with 23.01% of respondents reporting that they have a mental illness, and 5.72% having a serious mental illness (Masterson & Metz, 2023).
+Another study found that 1 in 4 Louisianans with a serious mental health illness have been arrested within their lifetime.
+It is estimated that 40% of the current prison population in Louisiana could have a mental illness, and 7 in 10 incarcerated youth have a mental illness (NAMI, 2023).

 To find out more on state rankings for mental health and the NAMI fact sheet, click the links below.